Standards for Kindergarten Programs

 5. Each teacher has at least one 30-minute period per day, or a total of 150 minutes per week, during the class day for planning.

-(For Accredited status 3 affirmative answers are required.)
+(For Accredited status all 3 standards are required)

 1. The kindergarten curriculum includes objectives that facilitate the development of proficiency in listening, expressing ideas, speaking clearly, observing clearly, participating in groups, keeping healthy, enjoying aesthetic experiences, and living in a pluralistic society.